GRID V8: AI Guidance for College and Career Decisions

 - what they have actually done

-- what kind of work feels worth the pain
+- what work feels satisfying

-Stage 4: School and Work
+Stage 7: University and Work

 Only now discuss: